 SAE Institute Berlin is updated with a Neve console.
 SAE Institute Sydney updates the main studio with a Sony MXP fully automated console.
 SAE Institute Munich relocates to larger premises and installs a Neve VR console.
 The audio engineering programme is extended to 15 months part-time in all colleges.
 SAE Institute Kuala Lumpur opens in October with a Jade console and Otari 24 track.
 The College is based in the complex of King Musical Industries one of the largest record distributors and recording studios in the region.

-SAE Institute Paris opens in our own large free standing building.
-The college has a Neve VR console with Flying Faders, two recording studios and a total of twenty various workstations.
-Partial government approval and funding for students is given to SAE Institute by the french Government.
+SAE Institute Paris opens with a Neve VR console with Flying Faders, two recording studios and a total of twenty various workstations.
 SAE Institute Melbourne is relocated and updated with a Sony MXP console and 24 track studio.
 SAE Institute Hamburg opens and commences operation as the first college to teach extensive digital practice.
 The studios are based upon the Soundtracs Jade console, Sony APR multitrack and ProTools III.

 SAE Institute Kuala Lumpur gains government approval (Ministry of Education).
 The first SAE Institute Book (Practical Studio Techniques by Tom Misner) is published.
 The first SAE Institute European inter-college soccer competition takes place in Amsterdam - the eventual winner is Frankfurt.
 SAE Institute forms an official link with the Australian University (Southern Cross University) to offer a joint degree program (BA Music Production).
 The School of Audio Engineering changes its name to SAE Technology College.
 Tom Misner opens the only new large commercial recording studio in Australia to be built in the 90’s.
 Known as Mirage Studios it is a world class recording studio (Neve VR with Flying Faders, Studer A 820, ProTools III 32 tracks and four racks full of the latest effects).